openstack/heat/doc/source/template_guide/hot_spec.rst

 -----------
 The *str_replace* function allows for dynamically constructing strings by providing a template string with placeholders and a list of mappings to assign values to those placeholders at runtime.
-The functionality of this function is similar to that of Python Template strings.
+The placeholders are replaced with mapping values wherever a mapping key exactly matches a placeholder.
 The syntax of the str_replace function is as follows:

 ::